-Before proceeding to register, new students must ensure that all requirements for registration have been met, particularly conditions detailed in the admission letter from the Director of Admissions.
+Before proceeding to register, new students must ensure that all requirements for registration have been met, particularly conditions detailed in the admission letter from the Rector.
 These conditions include meeting the Readiness for University Studies in English and providing evidence that the student received the diploma, certificate, degree or level of university education on the basis of which s/he applied for and received admission to AUB Mediterraneo.

-The registration guide is posted on the web and is included in the admissions package sent to students.
+The Registration Guide is posted on the website and is included in the admissions package sent to students.
 Subsequent to confirmation that all conditions have been met, students should follow the steps in this guide.

-Students can introduce final adjustments to their schedules during the change of schedule period, which normally extends for one week starting the second day of classes.
+Students can introduce final adjustments to their schedules during the drop and add period, which normally extends for one week starting the second day of classes.